sw37-dev/Direct_Order/README.md

   + Following days: 1.67%
 - The additional fee rate may fluctuate within a ±0.5% range.
 - Allows viewing detailed "Collateral Assets" information to see the number of collateral vehicles, the daily payment amount, and detailed names of vehicles currently under seal.
 (Note: Sealed vehicles can still be used normally, but if destroyed/exploded, etc., the vehicle is considered lost and the penalty rate increases.)
-- Fleeca allows you to choose between “Preset Loan Packages” provided by the bank or “Custom Loan Amount” (manually enter the exact amount):
+- Fleeca allows you to choose between “Preset Loan Packages” provided by the bank or “Custom Loan Amount” (manually enter the exact amount).
-  + Packages: $500,000, 1M, 3M, 5M, 8M, 12M, 30M, 50M, 100M, and 200M.
 - Collateral vehicles (sealed by Fleeca) cannot be sold/liquidated at dealerships.